yi-Xu-0100/cfw-scripts/README.md

 **It will add fake node into `proxies` and add `SUBS-INFO` into the end of `proxy-groups`.
 Be careful to edit the subscription later.**

-You can set the default variables for `current` and `expire`.
-The `current` for controlling whether the subscription information of current URL showing, and The `expire` for controlling whether the expiry time of subscription information showing.
+You can set `current` and `expire` in `./scripts/variables.yml` with `subs_info_config`.
+The `current` for controlling whether the subscription information of current URL showing, and The `expire` for controlling whether the expiry time of subscription information showing.(The subscription information of domains in variables will all show.
+See in[example](https://github.com/yi-Xu-0100/cfw-scripts/tree/main/lib/variables.js))

 ## 📝 Scripts